rohitjoey/wave-chat/README.md

 ### Configuration
 This application uses typescript and jest/react-testing-library. `tsconfig.json` has been pre-configured for the environment.

+Some files may throw typescript errors due to empty placeholder files.

+### Linting
+There's `stylelint` for linting SCSS files and `eslint` for linting code.
+You can lint the application with the `lint` and `lint:styles` commands in `package.json`.

+Some files may throw linting warnings due to commented out scaffolding code.

 ### UI & Components
 We've added `ant design` for you to use, which comes with a selection of UI React components and style classes out of the box.